riya-joshi-401/small-py-scripts-/README.md

 # python-projects

-To run any script , run command : <ins>pip install -r requirements.txt<ins>
-to install all the required dependenices at once
+To run any script , run command : <ins>pip install -r requirements.txt</ins> to install all the required dependenices at once